screenshotone/examples/nodejs/google-slides-scrolling-screenshots/README.md

 A guide with more details on how to render Google Slides as scrolling screenshots is available in the [ScreenshotOne documentation](https://screenshotone.com/docs/guides/google-slides-as-scrolling-screenshots/).

+[You can also screenshot Google Documents with ScreenshotOne.](https://screenshotone.com/docs/guides/screenshot-google-docs/).
+Both rendering Google Slides and Google Documents are available out-of-the-box.

 Check out more examples in the [ScreenshotOne examples](https://github.com/screenshotone/examples) repository.

 ## How it works